madajaju/sabr/docs/sabr/diml/dsm/index.md

 # Data Stream Manager

-Data Stream Manager is a package that contains the software stack for the data stream management.The first implementation of SABR will use Apache Pulsar to manage the data streams.
+Data Stream Manager is a package that contains the software stack for the data stream management.The first implementation of SABR will use Apache Pulsar to manage the data streams in the solution.